 Common names can be confusing as different regions or countries may know a mushroom by one name and not the other.

-It is best to learn and use scientific names when you want to identify mushrooms to avoid possible misidentification.
+It is best to learn and use the scientific names of each mushroom that you are looking at when you want to identify mushrooms to avoid possible misidentification.

 Crosscheck with Different Pictures and Guides